patchinc/heartypatch/docs/index.md

 If you don't already have one, you can buy one on [Crowd Supply](https://www.crowdsupply.com/protocentral/heartypatch) campaign page.
 We have started shipping them out to backers.

+If you face any issue in any part of this guide or with the HeartyPatch in general, please make sure to check our [Frequently Asked Questions](faq.md).
+If it does not address your question, please email us at support@protocentral.com.

 # Getting Started with HeartyPatch

 If you just want to use the HeartyPatch with the pre-loaded firmware, it comes ready to go.
 You do not have to do any programming to get it working.
 The pre-loaded firmware send HRV values over BLE.